 According to the federal justice system, parents who have separated need to understand child support to avoid many problems.
 Riverside Family Lawyer gives an overview of what you need to know about child maintenance.

 According to public policy and family law, child support, also known as child maintenance, is a financial obligation for your child’s support as per court order.
 The payer or paying parent (obligor) makes a direct or indirect payment to the recipient or receiving party ( obligee).
 Should you happen to be the custodial parent ( you’re living with the child), the court still requires you to fulfill your financial responsibility.
 On the other hand, if the child doesn’t reside with you, you’ll pay child maintenance to the receiving parent.

 How Long Do You Pay Child Support?

-The law requires you to support your child financially until:
+Parents will also need to understand how and when child support ends.
+Currently the law requires you to support your child financially until:

 - They reach adulthood or the majority age.

 - The cour states that your child is independent.